How Often Should You Scrape Your Tongue?

 No, tongue scrapers generally do not damage taste buds when used properly.
 However, aggressive or improper scraping techniques could potentially cause irritation or damage to the delicate tissues of the tongue, including taste buds.
 It's essential to use gentle pressure and avoid scraping too vigorously to minimize any risk of harm to taste buds.
 If you experience any discomfort or changes in taste sensation after using a tongue scraper, it's advisable to discontinue use and consult with a dentist or healthcare professional.

-We recommend to use a tongue scraper before brushing your teeth.
+We recommend using a tongue scraper before brushing your teeth.
 Scraping your tongue beforehand helps remove initial buildup of bacteria, food debris, and dead cells, allowing the toothpaste to penetrate more effectively during brushing.
 This sequence can enhance the overall effectiveness of your oral hygiene routine and contribute to fresher breath.

 Should you tongue scrape in the morning or at night?